janyan33/qmee_bedbugs/journal.md

 April 1: Figuring out the Prediction 1 GLM (females will be more social than males).
 Fixed effects are size and treatment/replicate, since there's currenly one replicate per treatment.
 No random effects.
 Family is Gamma because strength is a continuous positive outcome.

+April 1: Attempting to fix permutation function for prediction 1; I'm trying to use the permute() function from igraph to shuffle the nodes of the network while maintaining the edges.